matemagyari/principle/README.md

 # Introduction
 JPrinciple is a lightweight, non-intrusive static code analyzer written in Scala for Java/Scala projects in the form of a Maven plugin.
 It runs the analysis during Maven's *compile* phase, logs the results and even breaks the build if the predefined allowed number of violations is exceeded, enforcing discipline on the developer and ensuring that the code quality never drops.

-In JPrinciple you can set up _guards_ that can detect violations against OO principles, developer-imposed code-structuring rules, and can break the build process if those violations exceed the developer-defined thresholds.
-JPrinciple currently supports _guards_ to _watch out_ for the following
+In JPrinciple you can set up _constraints_ that can detect violations against OO principles, developer-imposed code-structuring rules, and can break the build process if those violations exceed the developer-defined thresholds.
+JPrinciple currently supports _constraints_ to _watch out_ for the following
 * Onion Layering
 * Acyclic Dependency Principle
 * Stable Abstractions Principle